These guidelines help you implement Google Pay within your apps.

 Maximize your conversions with checkout flows and payment sheets that let customers quickly and easily review their payment information and confirm their purchase.

 The following are best practices:Make Google Pay the primary payment option

-Speed up single-item checkout by letting customers make individual purchases right from your product detail pages.
-If a customer chooses this option, be sure to exclude any other items they have in their shopping cart, since the payment sheet only lets them confirm their payment and shipping information.Include Google Pay on confirmation pages and receipts
+To speed up single-item checkout, let customers make individual purchases right from your product detail pages.
+If a customer chooses this option, be sure to exclude any other items that they have in their shopping cart, since the payment sheet only lets them confirm their payment and shipping information.Include Google Pay on confirmation pages and receipts

-When displaying payment information on confirmation pages and email receipts, make sure you indicate the customer has paid with Google Pay and include the Google Pay logo or mark.
-Never display full account numbers, expiration dates or other payment method details to the user.
+When you display payment information on confirmation pages and email receipts, make sure you indicate the customer has paid with Google Pay and ensure that Google Pay is displayed consistently with how other payment methods are displayed.
+Never display full account numbers, expiration dates, or other payment method details to the user.
 Always use the descriptive text returned by the Google Pay API to identify the payment method.

 The following are a few examples:

 Complete our Integration checklist to submit your app integration for review.
-You should receive approval or feedback within 1 business day.
+You should receive approval or feedback within one business day.